-(1) The educational institution shall issue, at no cost to the Government, documentation as proof of completion, such as a diploma or certificate, to each student who completes the respective program requirements and meets all financial obligations.

-(2) In accordance with Service requirements, the institution shall provide the Service concerned with a list of those TA recipients who have completed a certificate, diploma, or degree program.
-The list will include the degree level, major, and program requirements completion date.

-(3) The academic credentials for certificate, diploma, or degree completion should reflect the degree-granting institution and campus authorized to confer the degree.

-(a) If the Service member attends a branch of a large, multi-branch university system, the diploma may indicate the credential of the specific campus or branch of the institution from which the student received his or her degree.

-(b) Credentials shall be awarded to Service members with the same institutional designation as non-Service members who completed the same course work for a degree from the same institution.
+- (1) The educational institution will issue, at no cost to the Government, documentation as proof of completion, such as a diploma or certificate, to each student who completes the respective program requirements and meets all financial obligations. - (2) In accordance with Service requirements, the educational institution will report to the Service concerned those TA recipients who have completed a certificate, diploma, or degree program.
+Reporting will occur at least annually and include the degree level, major, and program requirements completion date. - (3) The academic credentials for certificate, diploma, or degree completion will reflect the degree-granting educational institution and campus authorized to confer the degree. - (a) If the Service member attends a branch of a large, multi-branch university system, the diploma may indicate the credential of the specific campus or branch of the educational institution from which the student received his or her degree. - (b) Credentials will be awarded to Service members with the same institutional designation as non-Service members who completed the same course work for a degree from the same institution. - (4) The educational institution will provide students with the opportunity to participate in a graduation ceremony.

-Figure 1.
-Template of DoD MOU Between DoD Office of the USD(P&R) and Educational Institution, Continued j.
+j.
 Reporting Requirements and Performance Metrics

-(4) The institution shall provide students with the opportunity to participate in a graduation ceremony.

-(1) The institution shall provide reports via electronic delivery on all DoD TA recipients for programs and courses offered to personnel as required by the cognizant Service.
-This includes, but is not limited to, TA transactions, final course grades to include incompletes and withdrawals, degrees awarded, certificates earned, evaluated educational plans, courses offered, class rosters of Service members, and military graduation.
+(1) The educational institution will provide reports via electronic delivery on all DoD TA recipients for programs and courses offered to personnel as required by the cognizant Service.
+This includes, but is not limited to, TA transactions, final course grades to include incompletes and withdrawals, degrees awarded, certificates earned, evaluated educational plans, courses offered, and military graduation.
+Educational institutions providing face-to-face courses on a DoD installation will provide a class roster to the responsible education advisor.
+The class roster will include information such as the name of the instructor, the first and last name of each student (military and non-military), the course title, the class meeting day(s), the start and ending time of the class, and the class location (e.g., building and room number).

-(a) All reporting and transmitting of this information shall be done in conformity with all applicable privacy laws, including FERPA.

-(b) Institutions shall respond to these requests in a timely fashion, which will vary based on the specific nature and scope of the information requested.

-(2) The cognizant Service may evaluate the institution's overall effectiveness in administering its academic program, courses, and customer satisfaction to the Department of Defense.
-A written report of the findings will be provided to the institution.
-The institution shall have 90 calendar days to review the report, investigate if required, and provide a written response to the findings.

-(3) The Services may request reports from an institution at any time, but not later than 2 years after termination of the MOU with such institution.
-Responses to all requests for reports shall be provided within a reasonable period of time, and generally within 14 calendar days.
+- (a) All reporting and transmitting of this information will be done in conformity with all applicable privacy laws, including FERPA. - (b) Educational institutions will respond to these requests in a timely fashion, which will vary based on the specific nature and scope of the information requested. - (2) The cognizant Service may evaluate the educational institution's overall effectiveness in administering its academic program, courses, and customer satisfaction to the Department of Defense.
+A written report of the findings will be provided to the educational institution.
+The educational institution will have 90 calendar days to review the report, investigate if required, and provide a written response to the findings. - (3) The Services may request reports from an educational institution at any time, but not later than 2 years after termination of the MOU with such educational institution.
+Responses to all requests for reports will be provided within a reasonable period of time, and generally within 14 calendar days.
 Institutional response time will depend on the specific information sought by the Services in the report.

-5. REQUIREMENTS AND RESPONSIBILITIES FOR THE DELIVERY OF ON- INSTALLATION VOLUNTARY EDUCATION PROGRAMS AND SERVICES a.
-The requirements in this section pertain to institutions operating on a military installation.
-An installation MOU:
+5. REQUIREMENTS AND RESPONSIBILITIES FOR THE DELIVERY OF ON-INSTALLATION VOLUNTARY EDUCATION PROGRAMS AND SERVICES

-(1) Is required if an institution is operating on a military installation.

-(2) Contains only the installation-unique requirements coordinated, documented, and retained by the installation's education advisor, with concurrence from the appropriate Service voluntary education representative, and presented to the installation commander for final approval.
+- a.
+The requirements in this section pertain to educational institutions operating on a DoD installation.
+An installation MOU: - (1) Is required if an educational institution is operating on a DoD installation. - (2) Contains only the installation-unique requirements coordinated by the responsible education advisor, with concurrence from the appropriate Service voluntary education representative, and approved by the installation commander. - (3) Cannot conflict with the DoD Voluntary Education Partnership MOU and governing regulations.

-Figure 1.
-Template of DoD MOU Between DoD Office of the USD(P&R) and Educational Institution, Continued b.
-Educational institutions shall:

-(3) Cannot conflict with the DoD Voluntary Education Partnership MOU and governing regulations.
+b.
+Educational institutions will: